ddeutils/ddeutil-workflow/docs/index.md

                  body:
                     resource: ${{ params.source-extract }}

-                    # You can able to use filtering like Jinja template but this
+                    # You can use filtering like Jinja template but this
                     # package does not use it.
                     filter: ${{ params.run-date | fmt(fmt='%Y%m%d') }}
                  auth:
                     type: bearer
                     keys: ${API_ACCESS_REFRESH_TOKEN}

-                 # Arguments of target data that want to landing.
+                 # Arguments of target data that want to land.
                  writing_mode: flatten
                  aws_s3_path: my-data/open-data/${{ params.source-extract }}